sajidhamdard/learnjavascript/Exercises-And-Solutions/exercises/03-basic-knowledge-exercise.md

 ```
 Take a field "percentage"
-If percentage is >= 80 then print Distinction
+If percentage is >= 80 then print "Distinction"
-If percentage is >= 60 and < 80 then print First division
+If percentage is >= 60 and < 80 then print "First division"
-If percentage >= 33 and < 60 then print Second division
+If percentage >= 33 and < 60 then print "Second division"
-if percentage < 33 then print Fail
+if percentage < 33 then print "Fail"
 ```

 ### Question 13

-Find the maximum of 2 numbers
+Write a logic to find the maximum of 2 numbers

 ### Question 14

-Find then maximum of 3 numbers
+Write a logic to find maximum of 3 numbers